Overv/VulkanTutorial/en/11_Compute_Shader.md

 ### Dispatch

 Now it's time to actually tell the GPU to do some compute.
 This is done by calling `vkCmdDispatch` inside a command buffer.
-While not perfectly true, a dispatch is for compute what a draw call like ´vkCmdDraw` is for graphics.
+While not perfectly true, a dispatch is for compute what a draw call like `vkCmdDraw` is for graphics.
 This dispatches a given number of compute work items in at max. three dimensions.

 ```c++
 VkCommandBufferBeginInfo beginInfo{};